thebopshoobop/iter-range/README.md

 `Range` objects also include lazily-evaluated implementations of many `Array.prototype` methods that match their Array counterparts nearly exactly.
 If you really want an array, you can always use `Array.from(range(2, 12))` or the spread operator `[...range(5)]`.
 There is also a `get` method, which will return the value at a given index.

 Note that (with the exception of `map`, `reduce`, `reduceRight`, and `filter`), these are all constant-space methods.
 They take advantage of the object's iterable nature and don't create any additional arrays or objects.
 Furthermore, those that accept a callback are written to break early if possible; a `some` call that matches on the first item stops there and returns.
-Likewise, `indexOf`, `lasIndexOf`, `includes`, and `get` are all constant-time operations.
+Likewise, `indexOf`, `lastIndexOf`, `includes`, and `get` are all constant-time operations.

 ## Range